Make your party less boring with Pomegranate Punch using prosecco for the bubbly factor! Recipe for a non alcoholic punch also included.

 Because some sparkling wines are sweeter than others, you may need to adjust the sugar level.
 You may also need to adjust the sugar based on the type of orange juice you use.

-If you use freshly squeezed oranges, that will taste less sweet than bottled orange juice.
+For example if you use freshly squeezed oranges, it’ll taste less sweet than bottled orange juice.

-For a non-alcoholic version, substitute regular sparkling water or lemon-lime pop.
+For non alcoholic punch, substitute sparkling water or lemon-lime pop.
 If you do use the pop, you may not need to add sugar at all.

 Like my orange twist garnish?
-I learned how to make them from Tori Avey’s site.
+I learned how to make a citrus twist from Tori Avey’s site.

 You can also garnish with orange wedges since the twists lose their bounce after a bit.